 *If you want to motivate your partner to be more dominant, submissive, or kinky without nagging or topping from the bottom, be sure to check out my new workshop.*

 Remember that regularly topping from the bottom brings manipulation into BDSM, and can mean there are underlying issues in the relationship.
-Life isn’t 50 Shades Freed.
-So review these examples, stay focused in your role as a Dom or sub, and the power and control will remain healthy. 🖤
+Life isn’t 50 Shades of Grey.
+So review the actually definition and our real-life examples, stay focused in your role as a Dom or sub, and the power and control will remain healthy in your relationship.